alessh/node-red-contrib-mail-parse/Readme.md

 [Node-Red][1] node to parse mime encoded e-mail messages using [mailparser][2].

+This node parses raw source of e-mail messages in mime format into a structured object.
+This allows you to get access the e-mail properties and do something with it in your flows.

 #Install

 Run the following command in the root directory of your Node-RED install